 Nowadays, the most successful marketers view influencer marketing as part of a wider media strategy and influencers as a media outlet.
 That's because, just like a news anchor or journalist, content creators inform, entertain, and, ultimately, persuade.
 Influencers regularly share their thoughts and opinions on news shows and radio programs.
 Influencers such as Amy Porterfield, Chris Rauschnot, and Bonnie Sainsbury — three of today's top 50 social media influencers, according to Cision — are seen as thought leaders, rather than mere specialists.

 Not all influencers advertise products and services: Autoblog, for example, covers the automobile industry like a straight-forward news site.
 Most influencers, however, are happy to incorporate brand messages into their content.
 The difficult part is finding a good one.
 Marketers need to choose influencers who produce authentic, original stories that cleverly incorporate their brand.

-At Carusele, we have been working with influencers for 9 years and have developed a select, hand-picked list of 7,500 of the best content creators to work with our clients’ brands.
+At Carusele, we have been working with influencers for 9 years and have developed a select, hand-picked list of the best content creators to work with our clients’ brands.

 4. More Marketers Should Connect with Influencers

 Twenty-eight percent of PR managers have a relationship with an influencer in their company, compared to only 11 percent of digital marketing managers.
 As influencer marketing has shifted from PR to media strategy, more marketers should connect with content producers.
 Why?
 Well, influencer marketing works.
 It generates $9.60 for every dollar spent and offers a 37 percent higher retention rate than other types of marketing.
 And, in a recent survey, influencer marketing was called out as the fastest growing online customer acquisition method.

 Influencer marketing should be part of a long-term media strategy.
 It’s advantages are many – but one striking benefit is that influencer marketing has the unique ability to target niche audiences that have, until now, been unreachable.